thewhistleorg/thewhistle/dev/new-organisation.md

 Test environment
 ----------------

-In our current configuration, we have a separate organisation for testing purposes, so that tests can be run which create & delete reports etc without impacting an organisation’s live environment.

-MongoDB: for an organisation `neworg`, set up a `DB_NEWORG_TEST` database as described above (this one *can* be on a *Sandbox plan*!).
+Each organisation can have a test equivalent by setting up an environment variable `DB_NEWORG_TEST` referencing a database to be used for testing (this may be dedicated to the organisation, or common to several organisations depending on requirements).

+Access to the test organisation is then available by suffixing ‘-test’ to the organisation name in the reporting app URLs, and the enabling access to the ‘-test’ organisation in the admin app.

-CircleCI will also require the `DB_NEWORG_TEST` environment variable.
-In `Builds` | `thewhistle` |
-settings, go to `Environment Variables` and add the variable.
+If tests are set up for the new organisation, CircleCI will also require the `DB_NEWORG_TEST` environment variable.
+In `Builds` | `thewhistle` | settings, go to `Environment Variables` and add the variable.

 AWS S3: create a new bucket `thewhistle.neworg-test`.

-Then create a symbolic link which will make the submission reports available under a test organisation url:

-    $ cd app-report && ln -s ../neworg neworg-test

-If parameterised questions are used, they will have to be replicated from *neworg* to *neworg-test*.